bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Challenge 5 Answer"
   alt="Challenge 5 Answer." />

-So hopefully you got something like this on your own.
-And if you didn&apos;t, hopefully my explanation helps.
+<p>So hopefully you got something like this on your own.
+And if you
+didn&apos;t, hopefully my explanation helps.
 But I recommend if you&apos;re not getting these challenges, I recommend going through this lesson a few times to the point where you really can&apos;t do them without looking at my